stdapproach/sciArticle/ODE_Delta/BookReview_ODE_delta/LiteratureReviewOdeDelta-version2.md

 </div>

 ### 1 Preliminary review: equivalence through initial condition modification

 Several textbooks provide analytical solutions for first/second order LTI ODEs with a Dirac delta forcing function.
-Examples include Finan (p.
-57), Nagy (pp. 189–190), Ogata (p.
-190), Oliveira and Cortes (p.
-3), Rao (p.
-381), and Zill (p.
-293).
+Examples include Nagy (pp. 203-209: "The Impulse Response Function"), Ogata (p.
+163: "Unit-Impulse Response of First-Order Systems"; p.178: "Impulse Response of Second-Order Systems"), Rao (p.
+382: "4.5.1 Response to an Impulse"), and Zill (p.
+330: "Two Initial-Value Problems").

+Baruh (p.9): "Impulsive forces cause sudden changes in velocity with very little (or negligible) change in position"

 Other authors explicitly note that the solution of an IVP with a delta load coincides with the solution of the corresponding homogeneous ODE subject to modified initial conditions.
 A brief survey of such observations follows.

 Genta (p.
-180) gives a formula for adjusting zero initial conditions in a second‑order ODE under delta loading.
+180: "The response to an impulse excitation is easily computed") gives a formula for adjusting zero initial conditions in a second‑order ODE under delta loading.
 Rao (p.
-407) states the equivalence for 1st order system
+407: "Unit Impulse Response of a First-Order System") states the equivalence for 1st order system

 $
 \begin{cases}